+1 Chairmar .
+MaCain. mh an le

-1 Chairman McCain: Thank you.
+1 Cilattillai n McCain: IIIalik you.

 2 General Dunford?

 3

 4

 5

 6

 7

 8

 9

 10

 11

 12

 13

 14

 15

 16

 17

 18

 19

 20

 21

 22

 23

 24

 25

-STATEMENT OF GENERAL JOSEPH F. DUNFORD, JR., USMC, COMMANDANT OF THE MARINE CORPS

-General Dunford: Chairman McCain, Ranking Member Reed, and distinguished members of the committee, thank you for the opportunity to appear before you today.
-I am honored to represent your marines and testify on the impact of sequestration.

-8 I would like to begin by thanking the committee for 9 your steadfast support for the past 13 years.
-Due to your 10 leadership, we fielded the best trained and equipped Marine 11 Corps our Nation has ever sent to war.

-I know this committee and the American people have high expectations for marines as our Nation's naval expeditionary force-in-readiness.
-You expect the marines to operate forward, engage with partners, deter potential adversaries, and respond to crises.
-And when we fight, you expect us to win.
-You expect a lot of your marines and you should.

-This morning, as you hold this hearing, your marines are doing just what you expect them to be doing.
-Over 31,000 are forward-deployed and engaged.
-And, Chairman, I have captured what those 31,000 are doing in my statement.
-I just ask that that be accepted for the record in the interest of time.
+- 1 STATEMENT OF GENERAL JOSEPH F. DUNFORD, JR., USMC, - 2 COMMANDANT OF THE MARINE CORPS - 3 General Dunford: Chairman McCain, Ranking Member Reed, - 4 and distinguished members of the committee, thank you for - 5 the opportunity to appear before you today.
+I am honored to - 6 represent your marines and testify on the impact of - 7 sequestration. - 8 I would like to begin by thanking the committee for - 9 your steadfast support for the past 13 years.
+Due to your - 10 leadership, we fielded the best trained and equipped Marine - 11 Corps our Nation has ever sent to war. - 12 I know this committee and the American people have high - 13 expectations for marines as our Nation's naval expeditionary - 14 force-in-readiness.
+You expect the marines to operate - 15 forward, engage with partners, deter potential adversaries, - 16 and respond to crises.
+And when we fight, you expect us to - 17 win.
+You expect a lot of your marines and you should. - This morning, as you hold this hearing, your marines - 19 are doing just what you expect them to be doing.
+Over - 20 31,000 are forward-deployed and engaged.
+And, Chairman, I - 21 have captured what those 31,000 are doing in my statement. - 22 I just ask that that be accepted for the record in the - 23 interest of time. - Our role as the Nation's expeditionary force-in- - 25 readiness informs how we man, train, and equip the Marine

-Our role as the Nation's expeditionary force-inreadiness informs how we man, train, and equip the Marine readiness of our forward-deployed forces.
-But in order to 7 8 maintain the readiness of our forward-deployed forces, we 9 have assumed risk in our home station readiness, modernization, infrastructure sustainment, and quality of 10 11 life programs.
-As a result, approximately half of our non-12 deployed units, those who provide the bench to respond to the unexpected, are suffering personnel, equipment, and 13 14 training shortfalls.
-In a major conflict, those shortfalls 15 will result in a delayed response and/or additional 16 casualties.
+- 1 Corps.
+It also prioritizes the allocation of resources that - 2 we receive from Congress.
+Before I address what would - 3 happen if a Budget Control Act level of funding with - 4 sequestration, let me quickly outline where we are today. - 5 As we have experienced budget cuts and fiscal - 6 uncertainty over the past few years, we prioritized the - 7 readiness of our forward-deployed forces.
+But in order to - 8 maintain the readiness of our forward-deployed forces, we - 9 have assumed risk in our home station readiness, - 10 modernization, infrastructure sustainment, and quality of - 11 life programs.
+As a result, approximately half of our non- - 12 deployed units, those who provide the bench to respond to - 13 the unexpected, are suffering personnel, equipment, and - 14 training shortfalls.
+In a major conflict, those shortfalls - 15 will result in a delayed response and/or additional - 16 casualties. - 17 We are investing in modernization at an historically - 18 low level.
+We know that we must maintain at least 10 to 12 - 19 percent of our resources on modernization to field a ready - 20 force for tomorrow.
+To pay today's bills, we are currently - 21 investing 7 to 8 percent.
+Over time, that will result in - 22 maintaining older or obsolete equipment at higher cost and - 23 more operational risk. - 24 And we are funding our infrastructure sustainment below - 25 the DOD standard across the future years defense program.